-Degenerative changes in the discs can not only cause pain, but can lead to:
+Degenerative changes in the discs can not only cause pain but can also lead to:

 These conditions may put pressure on the spinal cord and nerves, causing pain and possibly affecting nerve function.

-Generally, disc degeneration is related to normal aging, joint immobility, and repetitive injury, or trauma.
+Generally, disc degeneration is related to normal aging, joint immobility, repetitive injury, or trauma.

 These related changes include:

 - Loss of fluid in the discs.
-This reduces the ability of the discs to act as shock absorbers, makes them less flexible, more thin, and narrows the distance between the vertebrae.
+This reduces the ability of the discs to act as shock absorbers, makes them less flexible, thinner, and narrows the distance between the vertebrae.

 - Tiny tears or cracks in the outer layer (annulus or capsule) of the disc.
 These tears or cracks in the capsule can cause the disc to bulge, break open (rupture), or break into fragments.

 - As the disc space between the vertebrae gets smaller, there is less space between them (stenosis), and the spine becomes less stable.
 The body reacts to this by depositing bony growths called bone spurs (osteophytes).
 Bone spurs can put pressure on the spinal nerve roots or spinal cord, resulting in pain and affecting nerve function.